KhalfanJamil/C-Learner-/readme.md

 	1. Make sure you have a C++ compiler installed (like g++).
 	2. Save the code in a file named, for example: calculator.cpp
-	3. Compile the program:
-  g++ calculator.cpp -o calculator
+3. Compile the program:g++ calculator.cpp -o calculator
-  ./calculator
+4. Run the program:./calculator
-  Enter first number: 10
+Example Input Enter first number: 10
 Enter operator (+, -, *, /): *
 Enter second number: 5
-Result: 50
+Example Output Result: 50
 Code Explanation
 	•	num1 and num2 store the numbers entered by the user
 	•	op stores the operator